na-na-hi/renget/archive/smgenlorePh2P2.md

    Tiamat and Merlin look at each other in bewilderment as he wanders off, scratching his ass *(probably towards his Golden Orchard / Daughters)*.
 Atlas bellows out from above the clouds that the concept of time itself is already fucked beyond repair *~~hold onto this thought~~*; and that in a few minutes space, then the sky / atmosphere, then the Earth will break up.
 You've just gotta let it run through the motions and do it's own thing before everything returns to the factory settings of the Primordial Sea and Chaos everywhere.
    He calls out that he's going to get some stretching and general R&R done until his next burden arrives come the next Universal Loop, and since he's got some free time to himself while the Apocalypse occurs.
 Maybe grab some snacks too.

    Tiamat and Merlin shrug in bewilderment and sit down next to each other, as they quietly watch the Apocalypse unfold before them at dusk, *~~Cliodhna furiously masturbating nearby over the deaths of billions to trillions of lifeforms (or more).
 It's distracting, but the scenery is cooler, so it's easy to ignore~~*.
 Meteor showers begin to scar the sky, the stars collapse inward to Earth before fading out; and slowly all light fades away to nothing.
-In the darkness, all that's left is Merlin and Tiamat, until Merlin bids his final goodbye and the two end on good terms - leaving things to Tiamat.
-Melin feels himself absorbed by the silent, abyssal darkness - and so all that's left is Tiamat, once again.
+	In the final darkness, all that's left is Merlin and Tiamat, until Merlin bids his final goodbye and the two end on good terms - leaving things to Tiamat.
+Merlin feels himself absorbed by the silent, abyssal darkness - and so all that's left is Tiamat, once again.
     Tiamat cracks her knuckles, and gets to business - time to make Utopia.

 And with that - this Universe.
 This loop.
 Has ended.